Nikhil-Manglore/valkey/PR2516_Analysis.md

 - **IO-thread top-level overhead** also rises slightly, consistent with changed batching/scheduling behavior under backpressure.

 Overall, the regression seems to be from the cumulative cost of the abstraction layer.
 Direct field access that was previously a single load is now routed through helper functions and additional checks across many hot call sites.
-The CPU is simply executing more instructions to do the same logical operation, and at high throughput where the CPU is the bottleneck, we will see fewer requests per second.
+The CPU is executing more instructions to do the same logical operation, and at high throughput where the CPU is the bottleneck, we will see fewer requests per second.

 ---